dzakarias/orderbook-replayer/README.md

 ## Orderbooks

 The app works on historical orderbook data.
 Bybit (a major cryptocurrency exchange) provides 500-depth orderbook history for free download.
 The problem with this is size: a typical day of BTCUSDT trading is well over a gigabyte in the format they provide.
 So the backend includes a utility class (OrderBookProcessor) that takes such a Bybit history file as input, and outputs a new file with configurable depth.
 For an example, the repo includes a 20-depth book for February 3, 2024 for BNBUSDT.
-20 levels are enough for most practical purposes and they require 3-10x less space.
+20 levels are enough for most practical purposes and they require 3-10x less space than a full, depth-500 one.

 ## More technical details on orderbooks